Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Time evolution of phase averaged quantities

-where $f(\bfz_0, 0)$ is the initial condition and $e^{-i\mathcal{L}t}$ is the propagating operator, which transforms the probability distribution initially defined at phase-space coordinate $\bfz_0$ to the probability distribution at $\bfz(t)$~\citep{j2007statisticalEvans, zubarev1996statistical}.
-Furthermore, the time evolution of the phase-space quantity $A(\bfz)$ is given by
+where $f(\bfz_0, 0)$ is the initial condition and $e^{-i\mathcal{L}t}$ is the propagating operator, which transforms the probability distribution initially defined at phase space coordinate $\bfz_0$ to the probability distribution at $\bfz(t)$~\citep{j2007statisticalEvans, zubarev1996statistical}.
+Furthermore, the time evolution of the phase space quantity $A(\bfz)$ is given by

-Equations~\eqref{eq: Liouville_App} and \eqref{eq: PhaseQauntity_App} reveal that the operators $e^{\pm i\mathcal{L}t}$ transport the probability distribution $f(\bfz)$ and phase-space quantities $A(\bfz)$ defined in terms of $\bfz$ of a system of particles, given that $\bfz$ also changes in time as the system of particles evolves. \Revision{ Operator $i\mathcal{L}$ satisfies the property
+Equations~\eqref{eq: Liouville_App} and \eqref{eq: PhaseQauntity_App} reveal that the operators $e^{\pm i\mathcal{L}t}$ transport the probability distribution $f(\bfz)$ and phase space quantities $A(\bfz)$ defined in terms of $\bfz$ of a system of particles, given that $\bfz$ also changes in time as the system of particles evolves. \Revision{ Operator $i\mathcal{L}$ satisfies the property